 There are many breed choices for a person who admires calico cats.
 The temperaments of some popular breeds that sport calico colors are described here as guides to choosing a calico cat with an appropriate attitude for your own personality and life style.

-The American Shorthair cat breed is known for its gentle playfulness.
+The American Shorthair cat breed (also known as the domestic shorthair calico) is known for its gentle playfulness.
 It's an excellent cat for families with children.
 Along with its long-life and excellent health, it is known for being amiable even in the presence of dogs and children.
 It is relatively quiet.
 It is also an excellent mouser whose ancestors came to North America on ships to control the rat populations on shipboard.
 In general, these cats are affectionate with their families and are held in high regard as pets.
 American Shorthair cats like to be around people and enjoy being companions and lap cats.

 American Curls comprise a relatively new breed.
 They were first bred in the 20th century from a kitten whose ears curled backward.
 The breed also has unique attitudes.
 American Curls are known to interact with their owners, waking them, giving kisses and showing other affectionate behaviors.
 They are highly vocal and are committed to "hanging out" with their people, accompanying them as they do their chores or rest in front of the television or a warm fire.
 The clinging attitudes of these affectionate cats will not suit a person who wants a cat that is fiercely independent and demands little interaction with its people.

 Calico Is a Color, Not a Breed

 For those who find calico coloring appealing and who are willing to choose a female cat (males are rare), there are many suitable breeds from which to choose a calico cat.
 Attitudes of calico cats vary as much as do personalities from one breed to another.
 To find a calico cat with an appealing temperament, choose a breed and then find a calico cat within that breed.